JoaoBruno09/ODSOFT-CI-CD/README.md

 This second assignment started a 17 Nov and ends at 22 Dec.

-## 1.2 Features

-- [x] **Suppliers**

-1220285 Tiago Lacerda was responsible for this feature

-For this feature was created the entity, the repository, the service, the form, and the view, everything for the suppliers can work properly.

-The biggest difficult was when selecting two or more products should add all of those ones into data base.

-- [x] **Costumers**

-1220256 João Rocha was responsible for this feature

-For the customers feature, was created the Customer entity, the Customer repository, the Customer service, the Customer Form, the Customer View and the Admin Customer View.
-Also was created the Integration Test for the Customer View and the Unit Test for the Customer From.

-The biggest difficult was developed the Customer View integration test, because it was needed to create a user and insert him into database and then verify if the same user was in the data grid.

-- [x] **Helpdesk Tickets**

-1220271 Nuno Leite was responsible for this feature

-For this feature can do want is supposed to do according to assignment 2, was developed the entity, the repository, the service, and the view.

-The biggest difficult in this feature was when a customer just could see a ticket when the ticket is connected to him.

-- [x] **Product Categories**

-1220256 Gonçalo Pinho was responsible for this feature

-For the Product Categories, the last feature, was developed the Product entity, the Product repository, the Product Service and the Product View.

-The biggest difficult was due to a short time to learn Vaadin because this technology was neved used before.

 ## 2.1 Base pipeline and persistence

 This point was developed by all team members.